Flash3388/FRC-Vision-Template/README.md

 - `DEPLOY_PATH`: absolute path on the remote to deploy the code.
 Should exist.
 Will be the parent folder of the code.
 - `DEPLOY_HOST`: hostname of the remote device to deploy to.
 - `DEPLOY_USER`: username to connect to on the remote when deploying.
-- `CODE_EXTRACT_FOLDER`: name of the folder to extract to code into when deploying.
-Will contain the code distribution.

 For security reasons, the password to connect to the deploy target is not saved in gradle.properties and needs to be specified manually when deploying: